Which place is cheaper, Edinburgh or Beijing?

 Beijing is a historic, massive, and jam-packed city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 It's a beautiful place to visit, too.
 Visitors also love the food, shopping, and museums.

-Edinburgh is a character-filled, vibrant, and ancient city.
+Edinburgh is a ancient, charming, and character-filled city.
+Because this is such a big city, visitors will find many sights and attractions around town.
 With stunning beauty, it attracts visitors from all around.
 As it offers a special and quaint atmosphere, visitors come from all over to experience this destination.
 Other popular activities here include nightlife, live music, and shopping.

 Let's take a look at the differences and similarities between Edinburgh and Beijing.
 Then, you can decide for yourself which place is better for your next trip.